UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 | Sensor input                 | Resolution: 360 counts per revolution <br> Accuracy: Accuracy: ≤+/- 3 degrees <br> Update rate: 100 Hz|

 The official specifications for the components of SPIKE Prime can be found [here](https://github.com/gpdaniels/spike-prime/tree/master/specifications/spike-prime).

+### Reasons for choosing the motor

+The LEGO Education SPIKE Prime set is inexpensive, easy to build a robot, and works well with the Raspberry Pi4.
+Therefore, the motors are from the LEGO Education SPIKE Prime set.

+### How it was implemented
+The motors for the front and rear wheels are mounted at the bottom of the vehicle body to lower the center of gravity.
+They also serve to support the RaspberryPi4, SPIKE hub, mobile battery, etc., which are mounted on top.

 ***
 ## A rough explanation of the overall structure of the car